linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 7- CP, Repo, and the Crisis/Moody's Approach to Assessing the Adequacy of Liquidity Risk Insurance.md

 Our starting point is an assessment of the issuer's potential sources of liquidity.

-Although there have been few actual defaults among rated commercial paper issuers (see Exhibit 2),  the number of *near misses” emphasizes that rapidly deteriorating credits can quickly lose access to their liquidity risk insurance.
+Although there have been few actual defaults among rated [[Class Note 12 - Commercial Paper#Class Note 12 – Commercial Paper|Commercial Paper]] issuers (see Exhibit 2),  the number of *near misses” emphasizes that rapidly deteriorating credits can quickly lose access to their liquidity risk insurance.
 It is important,  therefore,  to develop a thorough understanding of each issuer's liquidity profile.

 <table>
 	<tbody>